blakewatson/chubon-keyboard/README.md

 ## Compatibility

-The Keyboard panel should work with Windows and Linux PCs, though I haven’t tested it.
-The ArrowPad was designed for Mac as the text selection functions make use of the Command key.
+This profile was designed for Mac.
+The Keyboard panel should also work with Windows and Linux PCs, though I haven’t tested it.
+The ArrowPad mainly works with Mac, as the text selection functions make use of the Command key.
 That said, you could use HippoRemote's built-in profile editor to change the key commands.
 Note that you need [HippoRemote Pro][] (as opposed to LITE) in order to use profiles.

 [HippoRemote Pro]: http://itunes.apple.com/us/app/hipporemote-pro-wireless-keyboard/id320157370?mt=8&ign-mpt=uo%3D6